Demosthenes's Funeral Oration

 Demosthenes's "Funeral Oration" (Greek: Ἐπιτάφιος Λόγος) was delivered between August and September of 338 BC, just after the Battle of Chaeronea.
-It constitutes along with the Erotic Essay the two epideictic orations of the prominent Athenian statesman and orator, which are still existent.
+It and the Erotic Essay are the only two surviving epideictic orations of Demosthenes.

 Historical background

 In 338 BC Philip II of Macedon defeated the smaller combined forces of Athens and Thebes, securing Macedonian hegemony in Greece.
 Philip was however indulgent towards Athens.
 He actually proposed a new peace treaty, whose terms were quite favorable for the defeated party.
 Demosthenes prompted the fortification of Athens and was appointed by ecclesia to the duty of delivering over them the customary funeral speech, honoring the Athenians who died for their city.
 Although the Athenian statesman was the leader of the anti-Macedonian faction, his countrymen chose him for this honorable duty and not Demades or Aeschines, who were more pleasing to the King of Macedon.
 Demosthenes's selection to deliver this speech shows his political influence in Athens, despite the fact that his anti-Macedonian policy had resulted in the total defeat of his city.

 Demosthenes was proud for this special honor and in On the Crown admonished Aeschines with the following words: